ai4declic-sn/agri-ai-2/README.md

 To supress this effect, we need to bring all features to the same level of magnitudes.
 This can be acheived by scaling.

 For our purpose:
-- Min-Max Normalization elected.
-- This technique re-scales a feature or observation value with distribution value between 0 and 1.
+- Min-Max Normalization - elected This technique re-scales a feature or observation value with distribution value between 0 and 1.

 Model Selection: